altaris/turbo-broccoli/README.md

 `pandas.DataFrame` and `pandas.Series`, but with the following limitations:

-- the following dtypes are not supported: `complex`, `object`, `timedelta`
+- the following dtypes are not supported: `complex`, `object`, `timedelta`;

-- the column / series names cannot be ints or int-strings.
-The following are not acceptable:
+- the column / series names cannot be ints or int-strings: the following are not acceptable

   ```py
   df = pd.DataFrame([[1, 2], [3, 4]])